comprna/RATTLE/README.md

     -i, --input
         input fasta/fastq file or compressed with .gz extension, will automatically check file extension (required) -l, --label
-        labels for the files in order of entry" (requird) -o, --output
+        labels for the files in order of entry" (optional) -o, --output
         output folder (default: .)
     -t, --threads